denisemw/OWLET/README.md

   <p align="center">
     Thanks for checking out our software!
 OWLET is designed to process infant gaze and looking behavior using webcam videos recorded on laptops or smartphones.
-If you use this software in your research, please cite us as:
+If you use this software in your research, please cite as:

     Werchan, D. M., Thomason, M. E., & Brito, N. H. (2022).
-OWLET: an open-source, robust, and scalable method for infant webcam eye tracking.</h3>
+OWLET: an open-source, robust, and scalable method for infant webcam eye tracking.

  <br />